Falcone's Harbinger sues Dish Network's Ergen over LightSquared

 LightSquared is a provider of satellite-based mobile voice and data services to hundreds of thousands of devices used in the public safety, security and asset-tracking sectors.
 It is building a 4G LTE broadband mobile network that it says will serve 260 million people.

 The lawsuit by Falcone’s Harbinger Capital Partners alleges that Ergen and his affiliates engaged in a complex fraudulent scheme to become LightSquared’s biggest lender.
-That position was then used to strip Falcone of the company.
+Harbinger alleges Ergen is trying to use that position to strip Falcone of the company.

 The lawsuit seeks $2 billion in compensation and $2 billion in punitive damages.
 It also seeks to undo purchases of LightSquared loans by affiliates of Ergen.